cwl2018/Card-game-java/README.md

 Rules to determine who has better cards:
-JQK are regarded as special cards.
+1. JQK are regarded as special cards.
-Rule 1: The one with more special cards wins.
+2. The one with more special cards wins.
-Rule 2: If both have the same number of special cards, add the face values of the other card(s) and take the remainder after dividing the sum by 10.
+3. If both have the same number of special cards, add the face values of the other card(s) and take the remainder after dividing the sum by 10.
 The one with a bigger remainder wins.
 (Note: Ace = 1).
-Rule 3: The computer wins if both rule 1 and rule 2 cannot distinguish the winner.
+4. The computer wins if both rule 2 and rule 3 cannot distinguish the winner.